neargye-wg21/WG21/P2291/proposal.md

 ## Conclusions

 `to_chars` and `from_chars` are basic building blocks for string conversions, so marking them `constexpr`{.cpp} provides a standard way for compile-time parsing and formatting.
+An implementation might prefer to provide this functionality via a compiler intrinsic, for performance and to reduce header bloat

 ## Proposed Changes relative to N4868